Create an Attribute Set

 You can also create an Attribute Set directly in Sales Layer from the page where Attribute Sets are managed.

-Go to the area where your Attribute Sets are listed, then use the option to create a new one.
-This route is useful when you want to build the structure first before assigning any products to it.
+Go to the area where your Attribute Sets are listed and use the Add Attribute Set button to create a new one.
+This method is useful when you want to build the attribute or field structure before assigning products to it.

 Add the first fields